coreruleset/documentation/README.md

 Once you are happy with your changes, [send a new PR](https://github.com/coreruleset/documentation/pulls) with your changes.

-After reviewed and merged, the documentation is built by GitHub Actions and published [here](https://coreruleset.github.io/documentation/).
+After reviewed and merged, the documentation is built and published [here](https://coreruleset.org/docs/).